 - 2011: Saw the movie Drive.
 Realized, after watching Ryan Gosling’s nameless vigilante character drown a mobster in a lake, that neo-noir fiction was my life’s calling.
 The signs were clear—I just had to see them.

 In 2013, I graduated from the University of Western Ontario with a Honors Business Administration degree.
-I am now working in a retail consulting firm, and lead a double life where I devise business and marketing strategies by day and hack away at the LSM at night.
+I am now working in a retail consulting firm, and lead a double life where I devise business strategies by day and hack away at the LSM at night.

 As of May 2015, I have finished plotting a solid novel skeleton and am stitching on the meat.
 I’m writing more honestly and deliberately and am starting to see the patterns responsible for why some stories succeed and others fail.
 In short, I am enjoying the writing process immensely, and whatever improvements I make are simply a bonus.